Cacti/documentation/Templates.md

 that you want to apply to the graph and click Save.
 If this is a new graph or the graph and graph template contains an equal number of graph items, the graph template will be automatically applied.
-If number of graph items varies from the graph to the target graph template, you will be propmted with a warning that your graph will be changed.
+If number of graph items varies from the graph to the target graph template, you will be prompted with a warning that your graph will be changed.

 Once the template is applied to the graph, you will notice that you can only